pavan98765/Auto-WCEBleedGen/README.md

 The sixth folder [Matlab_Classification_Model](Matlab_Classification_Model), contains a seperate Classification model with all the related folders.

 The seventh folder [Other_Detection_Model](Other_Detection_Model), is also a seperate Detection model.
-As I mentioned above due to the data problem, I created a seperate version of the dataset, by reannotating it completely from binary masks and trained this Model.Please take a look at it if you want to see how the model performs when trained just on the training dataset.
+As I mentioned above due to the data problem, We created a seperate version of the dataset, by reannotating it completely from binary masks and trained this Model.Please take a look at it if you want to see how the model performs, when trained just on the training dataset.

 **So, the first YOLOv8-X Model is the best Model so far for both Detection and Classification.It has been trained on more data and gone through several iterations!**